-The role of a producer has been interpreted in so many different ways but mostly from a position of power.
+The role of a producer has been interpreted in so many different ways.
+Largely, it is Mr or Ms Moneybags.

-Producers who are stressed about the large funds they are investing in production companies or creative teams, usually end up micro managing.
-The powerful position of providing finance and therefore demanding accountability inevitably lends itself to arrogance, bias and limited perspective which then often leads to monotony and predictability of style and approach.
-These Producers play to the market.
-Regardless, it is a model that has its merits.
+Producers are often stressed about the large funds they are investing in their production companies or creative teams, and the fear drives them to micro manage.
+The dominant position of controlling finance can often build a risk averse environment where the focus lies in demanding accountability and assured profit margins and that’s where the vicious cycle of monotony and predictability of style and approach kicks in.
+Such producers play to the market.
+They play safe.
 It is a successful model.
 A profitable model.
 But it is also an authoritarian model.

 If we were to change the lens from which we view this role we’d probably arrive at a different model when it comes to content creation.
 What if this role were loosely described as : Patron of Art, Creative Maestro, Innovation Facilitator, Orchestrator of Creative Incubators.